-a plate of shrimp with broccoli
+a plate of hibachi shrimp with broccoli.

-You can make hibachi shrimp right at home.
 Hibachi copycat recipes don’t need to be complicated.
 They’re quite simple but packed with flavor.

 The best part about shrimp is how quickly it cooks.
 You can have this shrimp recipe cooked and ready to eat in less than 30 minutes.
-I don’t know about you, but I can’t even get to my local hibachi restaurant and back within that time!

 Olive oil, soy sauce or tamari, and lemon juice give the shrimp its classic flavor.
 Paired with hibachi sauce (“yum yum” sauce), it’s perfect for a busy weeknight dinner.
-Serve it alongside fried or steamed rice and sautéed broccoli and onions, but any vegetable combination will taste delicious.

 Why You Need This Recipe